tricolon/jj/README.md

 # jj.js

-This lightweight JavaScript library combines:
+This lightweight JavaScript library is distinguished by:
-* great performance
+* its great performance
-* tiny file size
+* the tiny file size
-* nice syntax with low code
+* low-code API syntax
-* easy readability
+* and easy readability

 It should be seen as a basic library that is perfectly suitable for web developers who want to *avoid* large, slow frameworks like [jQuery](https://github.com/jquery/jquery) or [Bootstrap](https://github.com/twbs/bootstrap).